dehlen/secretingredientapp/_pages/privacypolicy.md

 *   In order to enable functions of the app (e.g. adding a photo to a recipe), the app needs access to various functions of your mobile device (e.g. saving in picture gallery).
 *   In the course of using the App, various information is collected.
 This is pseudonymized data, for example, to create usage statistics or error reports in order to improve our app.

-## 3. Installation of the Recipes app
+## 3. Installation of the Secret Ingredient app

-The Recipes app is available through the App Store operated by Apple Inc. The download may require prior registration with the App Store and installation of the App Store software.
+The Secret Ingredient app is available through the App Store operated by Apple Inc. The download may require prior registration with the App Store and installation of the App Store software.
 We have no control over the collection and processing of your personal information in connection with registering and providing downloads from the App Store.
 Apple Inc. as the operator of the App Store is solely responsible in this respect.

 For more information on this data processing, please refer to the App Store Privacy Policy: